data center topology

 Disaggregation is the next logical evolution in data center topologies.
 Cumulus does not reinvent all the wheels; they believe that routing and bridging work well, with no reason to change them.
 Instead, they use existing protocols to build on the original networking concept base.
 The technologies they offer are based on well-designed current feature sets.
 Their O/S enables dis-aggregation of switching design to the server hardware/software disaggregation model.

 Disaggregation decouples hardware/software on individual network elements.
-Today modern networking equipment is proprietary, which makes it expensive and hard to manage.
+Modern networking equipment is proprietary today, making it expensive and complicated to manage.
 Disaggregation allows designers to break free from vertically integrated networking gear.
 It also allows you to separate the procurement decisions around hardware and software.

 Data Center Topology Types